rsspdx/mapminder/README.md

 ---

 # Development and migration in maps and figures
-MapMinder is a Django app that delivers selected data related to economic/political development and human migration in cartographic and statistical form.
+MapMinder delivers selected data related to economic/political development and human migration in cartographic and statistical form.

 Much of the programming work takes place "before the back-end", in downloading and processing data, performing statistical analyses, and generating choropleth maps to display data.
 The main effort is to automate the data-acquisition, -mapping and -analysis steps.
 Three graphics and three data sets are constructed offline, including a graph from `R`'s `ggplot2`.